Don't Judge Those Old, Ugly Fruit Trees

 - Tubing for racking the cider

-- A second five-gallon container (bucket, carboy, jug, etc.) for secondary fermentation
+- A second 5-gallon container (bucket, carboy, jug, etc.) for secondary fermentation

 Instructions for Making Apple Pear Cider

 - Boil about one gallon of water.
-Pour the boiling water over the into the bucket, on top of the pears.
-This is a form of flash-pastuerization, and should take care of any bacteria or wild yeast that might have been clinging to the fruit.
+Pour the boiling water into the bucket, on top of the pears.
+This is a form of flash-pasteurization, and should take care of any bacteria or wild yeast that might have been clinging to the fruit.